rinpharma/r-pharma/content/home/welcome.md

 ---

-The conference is a relatively small, scientifically & industry oriented, collegial event focused on the use of R in the development of pharmaceuticals.
+The conference is a scientifically & industry oriented, collegial event focused on the use of R in the development of pharmaceuticals.

-We are excited to announce that R/Pharma 2024 virtual conference will run from Oct 29-31 with workshops the week before.
-Call for talks is closed and registration details will follow shortly.
+We are excited to announce that R/Pharma 2024 virtual conference will run from Oct 29-31 with workshops running Oct 25-Nov 1.
+Registration is open for R/Pharma 2024.
+The program will be released shortly on the conference landing page and social media.